jeanedit/Algorithms-and-Data-structures-part-2/README.md

-# Trees_and_Graphs
+# Algorithms and Data structures part 2
-Algorithms and Data structures part 2
+Trees and Graphs

 1.Simple Tree